OPS-E2E-PPE/VBA-Docs/api/Access.WebBrowserControl.md

 keywords: vbaac10.chm14346
 f1_keywords:
 - vbaac10.chm14346
-ms.prod: access
 api_name:
 - Access.WebBrowserControl
 ms.assetid: d7a2fc59-e373-ea64-e877-e18f23c491a0
-ms.date: 06/08/2017
+ms.date: 03/21/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # WebBrowserControl object (Access)

-Represents a Web browser control on a form.
+Represents a web browser control on a form.

 ## Remarks

-Use the [ControlSource](Access.WebBrowserControl.ControlSource.md) property to specify the web page to load in the control.
+Use the **[ControlSource](Access.WebBrowserControl.ControlSource.md)** property to specify the webpage to load in the control.

 ## Events